bruneaug/DShield-SIEM/README.md

 This provides an overview how the log collection with the DShield sensor is done.<br>
 https://github.com/bruneaug/DShield-SIEM/blob/main/Troubleshooting/DShield-SIEM-Flow.png

-# What it is Used For
+# What Used it?
-This docker is custom built to be used with the [DShield Honeypot](https://isc.sans.edu/tools/honeypot/) to collect and parse the logs and collect its data in a visual and easy to search for research purposes.
+This docker is custom built to be used with the [DShield Honeypot](https://isc.sans.edu/tools/honeypot/) to collect and parse the logs and collect the data to make it easy to search for research purposes.
 The suggested installation is to install the DShield sensor in a Rasperry using PI Raspbian OS or a system running Ubuntu 20.04 LTS either in your network or in the cloud of your choice.<br>

 **Note**: This must be installed on a separate server as per the instruction below.<br>